sharbelxo/HowToSmartContract/README.md

 To get things started, follow the tutorial step-by-step.
 Skipping any line of text or part of the tutorial might result in errors.

+First, we will start with the [Preparation] where you will download and install all the tools needed for this tutorial.
+Next, you will learn the [Structure] of the tutorial and what our project directory will look like.
+After that,